Akshay9704/Property-Project/README.md

-# Totality Frontend Challenge
+# Property Project

 ## Description

-The Totality Frontend Challenge is a web application designed and built by Akshay Bhasin.
+The Property Project is a web application designed and built by Akshay Bhasin.
 It is a platform aimed at showcasing properties with various functionalities.

 ## Tech Stack